 Size: 45.3 x 41.5 x 17 inches | Weight: 27.5 pounds | Max Speed: 18 mph | Range: 11 miles | Max Rider Weight: 320 pounds

 The Swagtron Swagger 5 Elite is another affordable scooter, though this one is a little faster at a top speed of 18 mph.
-It's well-equipped, with a collapsible chassis for stowing in a trunk and a 250-watt motor.
+It's well-equipped, with a collapsible chassis, a 250-watt motor, and an air-filled front tire, which makes for a smooth ride.

 Big, fast and expensive, and offers nearly double the range of most other scooters